CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly identifies its niche (Apple platform development via XcodeBuildMCP) and includes an explicit 'Use when' clause with relevant platform triggers.
-The main weakness is that the capability list uses terse keywords rather than fully descriptive actions, which slightly reduces specificity.
+This is a solid, concise description that clearly identifies its niche (Apple platform development via XcodeBuildMCP) and provides explicit 'Use when' guidance with good trigger terms.
+Its main weakness is that the capability actions are listed as brief keywords in parentheses rather than described as concrete operations, which slightly reduces specificity.
+Overall it would perform well in skill selection among a large set of skills.

 DimensionReasoningScore